Geet-George/JOANNE/README.md

 | [Level - 3B](Level_3/Level_3B/) | Circle products from all circles flown during EUREC<sup>4</sup>A                               |

 ---
-N.B. : At this point, this git repository is not equipped to serve as a lone-standing package.
+N.B. : Currently, this git repository is not equipped to serve as a lone-standing package.
 Think of it as scripts storage for the eventual package.
 Your feedback (raising issues, requesting features, etc.) will help me speed up this process. :)